USAID to help Macedonia diversify energy supply, harmonize regulations with EU

 A stable energy supply requires the use of a mix of energy sources such as wind and solar energy, natural gas, and fossil fuels, according to US Ambassador to Macedonia Jess Baily, who attended the signing at the Macedonian government building.

-Macedonian Deputy Prime Minister Koco Angjushev said the implementation of these memoranda, with the USAID’s support, will help overcome challenges facing Macedonia’s energy sector and ensure its better and brighter future, according to the press release.
+Macedonian Deputy Prime Minister Koco Angjusev said the implementation of these memoranda, with the USAID’s support, will help overcome challenges facing Macedonia’s energy sector and ensure its better and brighter future, according to the press release.

 New energy law enables electricity market liberalization, integration with regional markets